spmfox/apcupsd-callhome/README.md

 I wanted an Telegram message and email when the power went out at any of my sites.

 ## How
 There are only two requirements here, SMTP server for sending emails and Telegram API + ConversationID for sending the messages to Telegram.

+It works by changing the default scripts that come with apcupsd, setting those scripts to call our script.
+From our one script, we can send emails and Telegram messages regarding all of the power messages that apcupsd can send.

 ## Telegram
 I can't cover the methods of creating Bots or getting your conversation ID from Telegram because these methods may change in the future.
 Here are the basic steps: